 This can happen when your roots simply don’t take to the color formula as well as the rest of your strands, or perhaps you didn’t fully coat the roots with the dye.
 We recommend consulting with a professional colorist who will be able to help match the colors on your roots and your ends for a permanent fix.
 They have the expertise to be able to do this without over-processing your hair and causing damage.

-However for a quick fix, grab the L’Oréal Paris Magic Root Cover Up Spray or the L’Oréal Paris Magic Root Precision Pen.
-These root cover-ups can work wonders for temporarily blending your roots into the color of your lengths and ends until you can get to the salon.
+However for a quick fix, grab the L’Oréal Paris Magic Root Cover Up Spray.
+This root cover-up can work wonders for temporarily blending your roots into the color of your lengths and ends until you can get to the salon.
+If you dyed your hair an unconventional hair color, try the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray.
+It comes in eleven vivid shades to match your new color.

 No matter how careful you are, a bit of hair dye can land on the skin near your neck or ears, causing staining.
 If you’ve got time to spare you can just wait things out — over time the color will fade and you can use a gentle soap to help remove it a little faster.